Sangeethn08/Aspect-Aware-Hybrid-Recommendation/README.md

 ### Neural Aspect-Based Filtering + Collaborative Filtering (SVD)

 This project implements a **Hybrid Recommendation Engine** that combines the strengths of content-based "aspect" analysis with traditional Collaborative Filtering.
-By using a "Tiny" Neural Network, the system learns complex relationships between movie metadata (genres, keywords, overviews) and user preferences, which is then blended with Matrix Factorization (SVD) to provide highly personalized movie suggestions.
+By using a Neural Network, the system learns complex relationships between movie metadata (genres, keywords, overviews) and user preferences, which is then blended with Matrix Factorization (SVD) to provide highly personalized movie suggestions.

 ## 🚀 Overview